pgRouting/GSoC-pgRouting/doc/metrics/pgr_coreNumbers.rst

 	  - Identifier of the vertex.
 	* - ``core``
 	  - ``BIGINT``
-	  - Core number of the vertex.
+	  - Core number of the vertex: the largest :math:`k` for which the vertex belongs to the :math:`k`-core.

 Additional Examples
 -------------------------------------------------------------------------------